jolars/moloch/docs/customization.md

 #### Default Theme

-The default color theme is almost exactly the same as in the original Metropolis theme, except we have modified the green color for the example blocks to be a bit less saturated.
+The default color theme is based on the original Metropolis theme, except we have modified the green color for the example blocks to be a bit less saturated.

 ```latex
 \usetheme[colortheme=default]{moloch}